Urban landscape of the Slovakia's capital.

 While many of the factories declined since then, some are still running strong.
 The city's south-east corner is home to an extensive refinery:

 Such facilities required plenty of workforce, and so the city saw massive population growth.
 From 61,500 people in 1900, it got to 184,400 by mid-century and to 442,197 in 1990.
-Buildings-wise, an element that helped accommodate the new people was an enormous number of prefabricated housing estates constructed in 1955-1993.
+Buildings-wise, an element that helped accommodate the new people was an enormous number of prefabricated housing estates constructed between 1955-1993.

 Mainly in combination with the mentioned industrial, they offer pretty surreal scenes: